saleor/saleor-app-cms/CONTRIBUTING.md

 ## Overview

-CMS Hub Saleor connects Saleor to a variety of CMSes.
+CMS Hub connects Saleor to a variety of CMSes.
 Each integration requires **an adapter** that implements an interface for the supported operations.

 Currently, CMS Hub only supports operations on **products** (exporting them from Saleor to CMS).
 That means you need to implement creating, updating, and deleting a product in the CMS you are integrating with.